Last Updated on 13 December 2024

 b.
 Assess COPD symptoms & exacerbations:

 i.
-Use questionnaires such as the COPD Assessment Test (CAT**) or the Modified Medical Research Council (mMRC) Dyspnoea Scale.
+Use questionnaires such as the COPD Assessment Test (CAT**).
+The Modified Medical Research Council (mMRC) Dyspnoea Scale is another tool that may be used but which may not account for other symptoms of COPD.

 ii.
 Assess number and severity of exacerbations, particularly within the past 12 months.